Cowal: Clans and castles

+Tamhais Mhór, the traditional founder of Clan MacTavish, is said to have taken lands in Cowal during the 12th century, from which he received the appellation "the Great."

 Excavations carried out at Castle MacEwen showed the site had several stages of development before it was the defended medieval homestead of the MacEwens; at first there was a palisaded enclosure, and then a promontory fort with a timber rampart.